-This article was generously donated by Carol Rank.
-It was originally prepared for the Fifth International Peace Museum Conference 1-6 May, 2005, Guernica, Spain and subsequently published on the International Cities of Peace website (see References below).
+This article by Carol Rank is based on a piece originally prepared for the Fifth International Peace Museum Conference 1-6 May, 2005, Guernica, Spain and subsequently published on the International Cities of Peace website (see References below).
 References to the notes below are indicated thus [num]

 Much has been written on the negative effects of viewing violence in various cultural forms, such as in films, on television and in video games, but there has been much less research on the positive effects of peace imagery.
 To what extent and in what ways can symbols of peace, as reflected for example in public spaces, memorials, and monuments, contribute to peace?
 Moving beyond the symbolic, in what ways can cities promote peace, both through the use of public spaces and through particular policies and activities?
 These questions will be addressed by looking at the development of Coventry, U.K. as a ‘city of peace and reconciliation.’

 The massacre of civilians in the 1937 bombing of Guernica by Hitler’s Condor Legion, with the agreement of Franco, shocked the world.
 So too did the German bombing of Coventry in 1940.
 On the night of 14 November, German aeroplanes dropped over 4000 firebombs on the city, killing hundreds of people and destroying large parts of the city, including its medieval cathedral.